-Working together, and with the Scottish Government, we are committed to helping victims and witnesses feel supported, safe and informed at every stage of the process from offence to sentence end.
-We all recognise that the victim's journey can be complicated, at times frustrating, and often deeply upsetting.
+We recognise that the victim's journey can be complicated, at times frustrating, and often upsetting.
 We do not always get it right.
-It is recognised that, collectively, we need to do more, and can do more, and this document sets out what that entails in the coming year.
+It is recognised that, collectively, we need to do more, and can do more.
+This document sets out what will entail in the coming year.

-There is a desire to do more and a willingness to do things differently to improve the support and help for victims and witnesses.
-However, change requires to be considered and informed by the collective experience of victims and witnesses.
-Going forward, the criminal justice agencies, with the grateful assistance of Victim Support Scotland, look forward to continue working collaboratively with the Victims Organisations Collaboration Forum Scotland (VOCFS) to better understand the needs of victims and how we might help.
+There is a desire to do more and a willingness to do things differently; to improve the support and assistance provided to victims and witnesses.
+We acknowledge that change needs to be informed by the collective experience of victims and witnesses.
+Going forward, the criminal justice agencies, with the assistance of Victim Support Scotland, look forward to continuing to work collaboratively with the Victims Organisations Collaboration Forum Scotland (VOCFS) to better understand and meet the needs of victims.
 Our agencies are also represented on the Victims Taskforce which is focused on improving the experiences of victims and witnesses in the criminal justice system.